 Our final lunch of the semester features Afrosonic scholar and Hip Hop archivist Mark Campbell (Arts, Culture, and Media), art and curation researcher Andrea Fatona (Art at OCAD), and performance studies, identity, and citizenship scholar Kristin Moriah (English Language and Literature at Queen’s University).
-Jennifer Ross will serve as moderator.
+Tamara Walker will serve as moderator.

 The event will take place from 12pm to 1:30pm EST on November 24, 2020.
 The speakers will give short presentations on their work, followed by discussion.

 Register here to attend!

 Mark V. Campbell is a DJ, scholar and curator.
 His research explores the relationships between Afrosonic innovations and notions of the human.
 Dr. Campbell is a former Banting Postdoctoral Fellow in the department of Fine Arts at the University of Regina and is currently the Principal Investigator in the SSHRC funded research project, Hip Hop Archives: The Poetics and Potentials of Knowledge Production.
 Mark has published widely with essays appearing in the Southern Journal of Canadian Studies, Critical Studies in Improvisation, Souls: A Critical Journal of Black Politics, Culture and Society and the CLR Journal of Caribbean Ideas.
 His co-edited collection, We Still Here: Hip Hop North of the 49th Parallel, is set to be launched fall 2020 by McGill-Queen’s Press.